-Add up the 2 SUBTOTAL amounts and indicate them in the "GRAND TOTAL" columns.
-Double check your calculations and cross check rows and columns horizontally and vertically.
+The Subtotal and Grand Total amounts will calculate automatically.
+Double check the calculations and cross check rows and columns horizontally and vertically.

-In section 300, indicate any funds expended for special projects.
+In section 300, indicate any funds expended in sections 100 and 200 on KBOR special projects.

 In section 400, indicate the amount of section 200 (instructional costs) proposed for correctional or other residential institutional.